GM sets to double revenue, lead US in electric vehicle sales

 EV leader Tesla has had to spend billions to build huge new assembly plants from the ground up near Austin, Texas, and in Germany and China.

 GM and other automakers have been forced to temporarily close factories due to a lack of chips.
-That has caused shortages of new vehicles across the globe, but also has driven up prices.
-GM's average sales price hit a record of more than $48,000 so far this year, according to Edmunds estimates.
+That has caused shortages of new vehicles across the globe and has driven up prices.
+GM's average sales price hit a record of more than $48,000 so far this year, according to Edmunds.

+Barra said GM is looking at options to get chips in the future, working internally and with partners.
+“We will work to have certainty around the supply we need,” she said.

+She sees the situation improving this year into next year but concedes no one knows for certain.

 Shares of GM closed Wednesday down about 1% to $53.93.